 When liquid effluent is applied on farm, you are required to allocate the application to a block and select the application rate.
 The following options can be selected in OverseerFM:

-- Low application method – low rate type system (pods)
+- Low application method – low rate type system (systems capable of applying rates of 1-10mm)

 - <12mm – Metered pivot application systems